MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-html5.md

 > `"idpiframe_initialization_failed", details: "Not a valid origin for the client: somedomain.com..."`
 > Please remove the credentials and recreate them. *There is no need to delete the entire project, just the credentials.*

-## Testing using an Access Token
+## Testing using an access token

-In this example, we show how to test using the classic **Access Token** approach.
+In this example, we show how to test using the classic access token approach.
 Use the **HTML** file provided below for your testing.

 > [!NOTE]
 > Please *make sure* to replace **YOUR_CLIENT_ID** and **YOUR_PLAYFAB_TITLE** with your own values.